jp-clarke/cafe-donburi/README.md

 - When implementing the hamburger menu for smaller screen sizes, the font awesome icon was blocking the drop-down menu button and preventing it from being clicked.
 Researching the issue led to a post on Stack Overflow (link can be found in the credits section) which suggested setting the pointer-events property to none in CSS.
 This solved the issue.

 - On loading the home page initially, the scrolling triggered by navigating to other sections on the page was not smooth.
 The scrolling became smooth after the first one to two clicks.
 It was suspected that this was being caused by excessive image sizes.
 Having applied proper sizing to the images, the problem seems to have disappeared.
+This has also dramatically improved the performance (see Accessibility section)

 - On an iPad running an older version of Safari, the navigation bar was not acting as a sticky element.
 It was discovered that the developer had forgotten to add the -webkit- prefix to the sticky value, as required by Safari.
 When this was added, the issue was rectified (link showing how to apply position:sticky; to the header can be found in the credits section).

-### Known Bugs
+### Unfixed Bugs

 - The Booking form allows the user to input dates and times which are outwith opening hours and/or in the past.
 There is also nothing preventing overbooking as there is no constraint on capacity at any given time.
 Research suggests that javascript is required to rectify these issues.
 Due to a lack of experience in the use of javascript, this was not attempted.